-- .2 The Tribes shall have the right to use the natural flows of all waters arising wholly within and traversing only Reservation lands for instream flows. - .3 The Tribes shall have the right to use up to 15,000 AFY from the storage water rights described in Articles 7.1.19 and 7.1.20 for instream flows in reaches of the Blackfoot River.
-Prior to releasing water for instream flows in reaches of the Blackfoot River, the Tribes agree to give notice as provided in Article 8.5. - 7.5 The Tribes may transfer or lease within the Reservation all or any portion of the tribal water rights set forth in this Article 7, if the transfer: - .1 is to any beneficial use, de la composition de la compos
+- .2 The Tribes shall have the right to use the natural flows of all waters arising wholly within and traversing only Reservation lands for instream flows. - AFY from the storage water rights described in Articles 7.1.19 and 7.1.20 for instream flows in reaches of the Blackfoot River.
+Prior to releasing water for instream flows in reaches of the Brackfoot River.
+Article 8.5. - 7.5 The Tribes may transfer or lease within the Reservation all or any portion of the tribal water rights set forth in this Article 7, if the transfer: - .1 is to any beneficial use, - .2 does not exceed the maximum diversion rate not withstanding the period of use, - .3 does not exceed the annual volume of diversion, - .4 does not exceed the annual volume of consumptive use, - is to any place of use within the Reservation, except as to the water rights described in Articles 7.1.2, 7.1.3 and 7.1.14, where the place of use is specifically restricted by this Agreement, and

-N. S. GT.
-C.

-- .2 does not exceed the maximum diversion rate not withstanding the period of use, - .3 does not exceed the annual volume of diversion, - .4 does not exceed the annual volume of consumptive use, - .5 is to any place of use within the Reservation, except as to the water rights described in Articles 7.1.2, 7.1.3 and 7.1.14, where the place of use is specifically restricted by this Agreement, and